 Sean M. Coughlin

-Mr. Coughlin has advised clients and prepared and prosecuted patent applications, domestic and foreign, primarily in the life sciences, including the fields of biochemistry, biofuels, organic chemistry, nucleic acid diagnostics, cellular and molecular biology, immunology, pharmaceuticals, stem cells and medical devices.
-He also advises clients on issues relating to patent portfolio management and licensing as well as freedom-to-operate, validity, infringement, and patentability opinions.
-Prior to joining Lathrop & Gage, he worked for an international intellectual property law firm located in California.
+Sean Coughlin is the leader of the firm's Intellectual Property Practice Group.
+As a registered patent attorney, he has advised clients and prepared and prosecuted patent applications, domestic and foreign, primarily in the life sciences, including the fields of biochemistry, biofuels, organic chemistry, nucleic acid diagnostics, cellular and molecular biology, immunology, pharmaceuticals, stem cells and medical devices.
+Prior to joining Lathrop Gage, he worked for an international intellectual property law firm located in California.

 - District of Columbia

 - Selected for Massachusetts Super Lawyers "Rising Stars," 2016-2017

 - Zhou M, Lin BZ, Coughlin S, Vallega G, Pilch PF.
 “UCP-3 expression in skeletal muscle: effects of exercise, hypoxia, and AMP-activated protein kinase.”
 Am J Physiol Endocrinol Metab.
 2000 Sep; 279(3):E622-9.

 - Lin B, Coughlin S, Pilch PF.
 “Bidirectional regulation of uncoupling protein-3 and GLUT-4 mRNA in skeletal muscle by cold.”
 Am J Physiol.
 1998 Sep;275(3 Pt 1):E386-91.

 - Sean M. Coughlin, The Newman Application and the USPTO's Unnecessary Response: Patentability of Humans and Human Embryos, 5 Chi.-Kent J. Intell.
 Prop.
 90 (2006).